 But Traverse City has no Bohemian Festival -- and even though Bohemian cuisine is tasty, hearty and based on lots of locally-available ingredients, it’s been impossible to find it in any of our much-vaunted restaurants.

 Until now, that is.

-Several months ago, owner Nancy Freund decided take the Lil Bo back to its historic roots.
+Several months ago, owner Nancy Freund decided to take the Lil Bo back to its historic roots.
 She started by changing the name back – but that got people thinking about Bohemian food, and they started asking for it.
 Intrigued, Nancy began looking around for authentic family recipes, and she found some.
-Now the tavern is serving tasty Bohemian treats like veprova pecene (slow-roasted pork with dumplings, apple gravy and sauerkraut.)
+Now the tavern is serving tasty Bohemian treats like veprova pecene (slow-roasted pork with dumplings, apple gravy, and sauerkraut.)
 And it looks like there’s more to come!

 The Bohemian presence is still strong throughout this area, from Traverse City’s Slabtown District to the prosperous farms of the Old Mission and Leelanau peninsulas.
 And a “Bohemian tour” can make a picturesque and intriguing itinerary for visits to the area.

 So just how did Traverse City become such a “Czech magnet” anyhow?
 The roots of the Bohemian Exodus go back to 1848, when authoritarian governments throughout Europe crushed a series of revolutionary uprisings, sending thousands of disappointed reformers into exile.
 Better educated and more prosperous than most immigrant groups, the Bohemians of 1848 were drawn to places that offered them opportunities to exercise their considerable mechanical skills and craftsmanship.